jvoiges/PulseOxy/README.md

 # PulseOxy

-Source Code for collecting data froma PulsOxy sensor.
+Source Code for collecting data from PulsOxy sensor.
 Data is send inside an wifi network to a mqtt broker.
 Flow for Node Red for visualization of data.

 Parts needed: ESP32, PulsOxy Sensor